 This is modern-day peonage, and it’s the result of odious debt.
 Time for a jubilee.

-Cherry about 4 years ago
+Cherry over 4 years ago

 This bugs me so much.
 Boomers and Gen X’s had it a lot easier than millennials, job wise, money wise, ect.
 However, they constantly scoff at millennials.